RainyCodeWizard/azure-devops-mcp-server/README.md

    - `Project and Team (read)` - For Project and Board information
 6. Copy the generated token

-### 2. Configure Cline MCP Settings
+### 2. Configure MCP Settings for Client Apps

 Add the server configuration to your Cline MCP settings file:

-- For VSCode extension: `%APPDATA%/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/cline_mcp_settings.json`
+- For Cline VSCode extension: `%APPDATA%/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/cline_mcp_settings.json`
 - For Claude desktop app: `%LOCALAPPDATA%/Claude/claude_desktop_config.json`

 Add the following configuration to the `mcpServers` object: